bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/get-integration.md

 # getIntegration

-The `getIntegration` function is used to get details about your integration from CSS.
+The `getIntegration` function is used to get details about your integration from Common Hosted Single Sign-on service.

 !!! warning "Reminder"
     This function is asynchronous and must be awaited in order to get a response.